-Assemblymember Ed Chau was elected in November 2012 to represent the 49th Assembly District, comprised of the communities of Alhambra, Arcadia, El Monte, Monterey Park, Rosemead, San Gabriel, San Marino, Temple City and portions of Montebello, and South El Monte.
+Assemblymember Ed Chau was elected in November 2012 to represent the 49th Assembly District, which includes the cities of Alhambra, Arcadia, El Monte, Monterey Park, Rosemead, San Gabriel, San Marino, Temple City and portions of Montebello, and South El Monte.

 Assemblymember Chau currently serves as Chair of the Assembly Committee on Housing and Community Development, which oversees issues pertaining to building standards, homeless programs, housing finance, land use planning, and redevelopment, among others.

 In addition, he is a member of the Assembly Committees on Banking and Finance; Jobs, Economic Development and the Economy, Judiciary; and Privacy and Consumer Protection.
 His is also Chair of the Assembly Select Committee on Emerging Technologies, which focuses on identifying exciting early-stage technologies, understanding their market potential and impact on legal and regulatory frameworks, and the social implications of future technologies on the public.

 He previously Chaired the Assembly Select Committee on Privacy, which examined a number of privacy related issues, such as mobile app privacy, Internet privacy, data collection and surveillance privacy.
 The Select Committee held hearings on a range of topics, such as reviewing existing privacy principals and constitutional protections, examining the effectiveness of disclosure-based approaches to privacy protection, discussing the use of cloud computing technology by school districts to transmit and store student data, and exploring the benefits and impacts associated with the commercialization of drones on the newsgathering and entertainment industries, and law enforcement.